 This means that in 49 states and the District of Columbia, your employer can fire you for looking for another job—or for any other reason, provided it isn’t discriminatory.

 Discriminatory Termination Is Against the Law

-Federal and state laws -- including Montana -- prohibit employers from terminating employees for discriminatory reasons such as age, race, religion or gender.
+Federal and state laws prohibit employers from terminating employees for discriminatory reasons such as race, religion, gender, or age (40 and older).
 Nor can employers terminate workers for reporting illegal actions by their employer or asserting their rights as a worker.

 Employment Agreement Protections

 In some cases, employees who are covered by individual or union employment contracts may be protected against such a firing, depending on the stipulations in their agreements.